Said Abdullahi Deni

-Said Abdullahi Mohamed Deni (Siciid Cabdullaahi Maxamed Deni, سعيد عبدالله محمد دني; born 2 July 1967), also known as Said Deni, is the current and 6th president of Puntland, a semi-autonomous state of Somalia.
+Said Abdullahi Mohamed Deni (Siciid Cabdullaahi Maxamed Deni, سعيد عبدالله محمد دني; born 2 July 1967), also known as Said Deni, is a Somali politician who serves as the current and 6th president of Puntland, a semi-autonomous state of Somalia.
 He was first elected on 8 January 2019 and served as a president for 5 years.
 He was re-elected for a second term on 8 January 2024.

 Said was born in Mogadishu, Somalia.
-His family hails from the Osman Mohamoud sub of the larger Harti Majeerteen.
+His family hails from the (Bah-Dhulbahante) Osman Mohamoud sub of the larger Harti Majeerteen.
 Previously, he served as the minister of planning of Somalia, after having been appointed to the position on 17 January 2014 by the prime minister, Abdiweli Sheikh Ahmed.
 He was also a presidential candidate in the 2017 and 2022 elections for the Somali presidency.
 Since 2020, he represents the Kaah political association.

 Minister of Planning

 Somalia–Japan bilateral cooperation

 In March 2014, Mohamed and a Somali government delegation including President Hassan Sheikh Mohamud, Minister of Foreign Affairs and International Cooperation Abdirahman Duale Beyle and Minister of Public Works and Reconstruction Nadifo Mohamed Osman made a four-day visit to Tokyo, where they met with Ambassador Tatsushi Terada and other senior Japanese government officials.
 President Mohamud and his delegation also conferred with Prime Minister Shinzo Abe to discuss strengthening bilateral relations, as well as capacity training for Somali livestock and agricultural development professionals.
 The visit concluded with an announcement by Japanese Prime Minister Abe that his administration would put forth a $40 million funding package for the rehabilitation of Somalia's police forces, relief services, and job creation opportunities.
 Mohamud commended the Japanese government for intensifying its bilateral support, and suggested that the development initiatives would be centered on vocational training for youth and women, maritime and fisheries training, fisheries and agricultural infrastructure development, and communication and information technology support.